As a traveler, I've always been delighted by age-old traditions that take place here in…

 University of Notre Dame

-The view from I-90 though Indiana isn’t much to look at (sorry, Hoosiers, but you know it’s true).
+The view from I-90 through Indiana isn’t much to look at (sorry, Hoosiers, but you know it’s true).
 But just south of the freeway in South Bend, you’ll find one of the most beautiful campuses in the country.
 Take a stroll around St Joseph’s Lake for beautiful views of the Golden Dome and Basilica of the Sacred Heart, surrounded by brilliant fall leaves.
 If you want the full Notre Dame experience, you have to go on a football weekend.
-Be sure to book your accommodations far in advance—fans of the Fighting Irish are serious about game day, and arrive in droves.
-If you can’t make it to a game, at least schedule a tour of Joyce Center.
-Snap a selfie with Touchdown Jesus– just ask, someone will show you what I’m talking about.
+Be sure to book your accommodations far in advance—fans of the Fighting Irish are serious about game day and arrive in droves.

 Other fun things to do in South Bend?
 Dinner and drinks at Crooked Ewe Brewery and Ale House, located on the picturesque St. Joseph River.
 Tour the Studebaker Museum, home to 120 vehicles spanning the 150-year-old automotive industry—including the carriage that carried President Lincoln to Ford’s Theater the night he was assassinated.